lizardmedia/rabbitmq-playground/README.md

 Just install module and investigate topology created.
 Play around by publishing messages (take a look at console commands) and observe how messages are handled.
-Every consumer handler has a sleep function inside to make sure that message processing is visible in rabbitmq admin panel
+Every consumer handler has a sleep function inside to make sure that message processing is visible in rabbitmq admin panel messages chart.
+Change consumers (`Failure` / `Success` in `queue_consumer.xml` to test different situations.
+Topology created by the module should look like on the [graph](docs/topology.png)

 ## Contributing